 MBA has been recognized with numerous international awards.
 The company’s founder, Dr. Michael Biddle, was selected to receive the prestigious 2010 Economist Innovation Award for Energy and the Environment.
 Other examples include the Thomas Alva Edison Award for Innovation, the World Economic Forum Technology Pioneer Award, and the Tech Museum Intel Environmental Award.
 MBA has also been selected as a Global Cleantech 100 company in both 2009 and 2010 and as one of the top five CleanTech companies in Europe by two different organizations.

-Most recently Dr Mike Biddle, President and Founder of MBA was awarded the 2012 Gothenburg Award for Sustainable Development - widely recognised as the Nobel Prize equivalent of the environmental world.
+Most recently Dr Mike Biddle, Founder and Board Member of MBA was awarded the 2012 Gothenburg Award for Sustainable Development - widely recognised as the Nobel Prize equivalent of the environmental world.
 And, in November 2012 MBA was named GoingGreen’s ‘Company of the Year’.
 It followed MBA’s selection as one of the GoingGreen Silicon Valley Global 200 winners signifying leadership amongst its peers and game-changing approaches and technologies.

 MBA received recognition from The Big SHFT as part of their series '10 Innovators Changing Our World' - highlighting the efforts of people who are leading the world towards a more sustainable future - and inspiring everyone they touch along the way.
 Watch the The Big SHFT.